atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 . t ' A
 “world can afford: and without a for r
-“tune Sufficient to purchase Such fell city, life is' a mighty dull affair.”
+“tune Sufficient to purchase Such fell city, life is' a mighty dull affair."
 ... ■ 5 ’ * ■ 1
 * 4
 1